-Where Emerald Lake offers a softer “front country” winter experience, Lake O’Hara counters with an off the grid backcountry experience to give you the full Rocky Mountain package.
-In winter there is only one way to reach the world famous Lake O’Hara area and that’s on foot via a 7.5 mile ski or hike (one way.)
+Where Emerald Lake offers a softer “front country” winter experience, Lake O’Hara counters with an off-the-grid backcountry experience to give you the full Rocky Mountain package.
+There is only one way to reach the world-famous Lake O’Hara area in winter, and that’s on foot via a 7.5-mile (12 km) ski or hike (one way.)

-Cross country skiers can easily make the round trip distance to O’Hara in a day and can even stop in at the Lake O’Hara Lodge for lunch if they get an early start.
-Hikers will want to spend the night though at either the lodge or the alpine club hut.
-Both are challenging to get reservations at so you’ll want to plan your overnight trip to O’Hara a year in advance at least.
+Cross country skiers can easily make the round trip distance to O’Hara in a day.
+Moreover, you can even stop in at the Lake O’Hara Lodge for lunch if they get an early start.
+On the other hand, snowshoers and hikers will likely want to spend the night at either the lodge or the alpine club hut.
+Both are challenging to get reservations at, so you’ll want to plan your overnight trip to O’Hara a year in advance at least.

-This is the budget-friendly backpackers way of staying overnight at Lake O’Hara.
-The Alpine Club of Canada maintains a small backcountry hut a short distance away from the lodge and it’s certainly more affordable (though no easier to get reservations at.)
-For $30 – $40 per person per night you can stay at this cozy facility which sleeps 20 people in winter.
-You’ll have to bring in your own sleeping bag and food but cooking facilities, supplies, and dishes are provided.
+This is the budget-friendly backpacker’s way of staying overnight at Lake O’Hara.
+The Alpine Club of Canada maintains a small backcountry hut a short distance away from the lodge.
+Plus, it’s certainly more affordable (though no easier to get reservations at.)
+Here, you can stay at this cozy facility, which sleeps 20 people in winter.
+You’ll have to bring in your own sleeping bag and food, but cooking facilities, supplies, and dishes are provided.

-We spent Easter at the Elizabeth Parker Hut last year and booked most of the hut a year in advance to share with a great group of families.
-We skied in but brought snowshoes with us so that we could tour the Lake O’Hara area while at the hut.
-You can read about our adventures at the hut here: Easter at the Elizabeth Parker Hut, Lake O’Hara.
+We spent Easter at the Elizabeth Parker Hut and booked most of the hut a year in advance to share with a great group of families.
+We skied in but brought snowshoes with us to tour the Lake O’Hara area while at the hut.

 Visit the Alpine Club of Canada’s website for more information on how to make reservations at the Elizabeth Parker Hut and other huts across Alberta and BC.